 This course will serve as an introduction to the critical reading of the novel.
 We will study the historical, cultural, and philosophical climate that allowed for the emergence of the novel in the eighteenth century and will track the changes in narrative style, and the implications of these changes, from realism to modernism to postmodernism to post-colonialism.
 History and Theory of the Novel II will consider the novel from the twentieth century to the contemporary period.

-3460 British Literature, 1900 - 1945 3 credit hours Prerequisite: ENGL 1205
+3460 British Literature, 1900 - 1945

-The course surveys British literature from the beginning of the twentieth century to the end of the second world war, and includes works of poetry, prose, fiction, and drama.
+The course surveys British literature from the beginning of the twentieth century to the end of the Second World War, and includes works of poetry, prose, fiction, and drama.
 Attention will be paid to the social, cultural, and historical contexts of the literature, with reference to such major events as the two world wars and the depression.
 Authors studied may include George Bernard Shaw, Virginia Woolf, D.H.
 Lawrence, T.S.
 Eliot, Graham Greene, and W.H.
 Auden.

-3461 British Literature, 1945 - 2000 3 credit hours
+3461 British Literature, 1945 - 2000